remnrem/luna-doc/docs/ref/manipulations.md

 Additionally, if `min-max` is set to specify a lower/upper bound, the scale will be rescaled to set the min/max at those values.

+<h3>Methods</h3>

+Signals are linearly rescaled to a specified output range by applying a min–max normalization.
+Optionally, values beyond specified lower and/or upper bounds are first clipped (winsorized) to those boundary values before rescaling, preventing extreme outliers from dominating the rescaled range.

 <h3>Parameters</h3>

 |  Parameter | Example | Description |